hopez13/simpleperf/doc/executable_commands_reference.md

 trace-offcpu is implemented using sched:sched_switch tracepoint event, which may not be supported on old kernels.
 But it is guaranteed to be supported on devices >= Android O MR1.
 We can check whether trace-offcpu is supported as below.

+trace-offcpu only works with recording one of events: cpu-cycles, cpu-clock, task-clock.
+Using it with other events or multiple events doesn't make much sense and makes the report confusing.

 ```sh
 $ simpleperf list --show-features